pulcams/sub0/README.md

 # sub0

-### under construction (naturally)

-<i>This is for local experimentation at PUL.
-If you're searching around for something to enhance your MARC records, you might check out [MarcEdit](http://marcedit.reeset.net/)'s MARCNext tools.</i>
+<i>This was a preliminary URI enhancement effort at PUL that ran from 2016-2019.
+(Tip: If you're searching around for something to easily enhance your MARC records, you might check out [MarcEdit](http://marcedit.reeset.net/)'s MARCNext tools.)</i>

-<b>Linked data prep.</b> Retrieve URIs and (optionally) insert $0 (subfield 0, sub0) into MARCXML records, in bulk.
+<b>Linked data prep.</b> Retrieved URIs and (optionally) inserted $0 (subfield 0, sub0) into MARCXML records, in bulk.

-The starting point is a list of Voyager bib ids in a csv file in the `./csv` directory, or a file of MARCXML records in the `./in` directory. (`vger.py` will grab the next batch of n records from Voyager, keeping a cache in a little sqlite db.)
+The starting point was sequential lists of Voyager bib ids (`./csv` directory), or a file of MARCXML records in the `./in` directory. (`vger.py` grabbed the next batch of n records from Voyager, keeping a cache in a little sqlite db.)

+* First bib id: 1 (2016.03.17)
+* Last  bib id: 11729570 (2019.12.07)

-Name and subject authority files are downloaded from [id.loc.gov](http://id.loc.gov/download/) (skos/rdf nt) and imported into [fuseki](https://jena.apache.org/download/index.cgi).
-When a given heading isn't found there, the script checks a cache of recent searches against id.loc.gov.
+Name and subject authority files were downloaded from [id.loc.gov](http://id.loc.gov/download/) (skos/rdf nt) and imported into [fuseki](https://jena.apache.org/download/index.cgi).
+When a given heading wasn't found there, the script checked a cache of recent searches against id.loc.gov.
 If not found in the cache, id.loc.gov can be queried directly.

-For now anyway, we're just using [known-label retrieval](http://id.loc.gov/techcenter/searching.html), not 'didyoumean' or 'suggest').
+We used [known-label retrieval](http://id.loc.gov/techcenter/searching.html), not 'didyoumean' or 'suggest').

+Known issues:
+* name-titles were not accounted for

 #### ~~4store~~

-NOTE: Currently using Fuseki (see below)
+NOTE: Moved to Fuseki (see below)

 Install [4store](http://4store.org/) (Ubuntu)
 ```